 - Repeat pudding, cookies, bananas.

-- Finish it off with one final scoop of pudding, a dollop of whipped cream, a dash of cinnamon, cookie piece and banana slice.
+- Finish it off with one final scoop of pudding, a dollop of whipped cream, a dash of cinnamon, cookie pieces, and banana slices.

 - Serve immediately.